 Native American Graves Protection and Repatriation Program (NAGPRA) Inventory

-Native American human remains and funerary objects at SF State are affiliated with both federally recognized and non-federally recognized Native Californian tribes and groups.
+Native American ancestors and funerary objects at SF State are affiliated with both federally recognized and non-federally recognized Native Californian tribes and groups.
 Most of the items in the NAGPRA collections are from the San Francisco Bay Area (counties of Alameda, Contra Costa, Marin, San Francisco, San Mateo, and Santa Clara).

 Notices of Inventory Completion for Federally Recognized Tribes